 A cornea transplant can restore vision, reduce pain, and improve the appearance of a damaged or diseased cornea.

 Most cornea transplant procedures are successful.
 But cornea transplant carries a small risk of complications, such as rejection of the donor cornea.

 Why it's done

 A cornea transplant is most often used to restore vision to a person with a damaged cornea.
 A cornea transplant can also relieve pain or other signs and symptoms associated with cornea diseases.

 A number of conditions can be treated with a cornea transplant, including:

 - A cornea that bulges outward (keratoconus)

-- Thinning of the cornea
+- Thinning or tearing of the cornea

 - Cornea scarring, caused by infection or injury

 - Swelling of the cornea